AndroidPillars/Flutter/CHAPTER-1.md

 - To show Intension Action -> Select widgets or class and press Alt + Enter
 - To enable Flutter Inspector -> Search -> Flutter Inspector -> Enable Open Flutter Inspector view on app launch
 - To use Intension Action -> Select Flutter Outline and press first icon at Top left to set the widget at center.
+- If we wanna to remove an widget -> Select widgets -> Yellow bulb icon will show at left side -> where you are having the option to remove widget.

 # 1.7.Documentation References